bruceon/jsworkers/README.md

 Readme file is not finished yet.

 # jsworkers
 Javascript parallel-computing library for both node.js and browser environment, no dependencies.
-It's created by modifying the source code of parallel.js (https://github.com/parallel-js/parallel.js), which is a well designed tiny library for multi-core processing in Javascript environment.
+It's created by modifying the source code of parallel.js (https://github.com/parallel-js/parallel.js), which is a well designed tiny library for multi-core processing in Javascript environment. jsworkers provides some handy additions like worker thread support (for node.js), unlimited function chaining, built-in promise support ...... to make javascript parallel programming even more interesting.

 ## Installation
 ### For node.js app: